-Over the past couple of years, both the structure and content of A-levels has changed.
-Here is a quick guide to those A-Level changes.
-If you can’t find the information you need here or would like to discuss your circumstances in more detail, please contact our Student Adviser Team who will be happy to discuss your options with you.
+Over the past couple of years, both the structure and content of A-level courses have changed.
+Here is a quick guide to those A-level changes.
+If you can't find the information you need here or would like to discuss your circumstances in more detail, please contact our Student Adviser Team who will be happy to discuss your options with you.

 For first enrolment in 2015